conradakunga/Blog/_posts/2026-04-29-product-review-stellar-repair-for-ms-sql-part-3-backup-data-recovery.md

 In this post, we will look at how to **recover data from a SQL backup** (.[bak](https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/back-up-and-restore-of-sql-server-databases?view=sql-server-ver17#creating-backups)), which **may or may not be corrupted**.

-In preparation for this will
+In preparation for this, we will:

 1. **Prepare** a database
 2. **Seed** it with test data
-3. **Backup** the database
+3. **Back up** the database
 4. **Restore** selected data from the backup

-For this exercise we will use [SSMS](https://learn.microsoft.com/en-us/ssms/install/install).
+For this exercise, we will use [SSMS](https://learn.microsoft.com/en-us/ssms/install/install).

 First, **connect** to the server: